-Digital Media and Design (Course B)
+Digital Media and Design

-Animation, Digital Imagery, Video and Visual Effects
+Digital photography, Video and Visual Effects, Animation and Motion Graphics

-Candidates for AS Level Art and Design Digital Media (Course B) are required to enter for Components 1 and 2.
+Candidates for AS Level Art and Design Digital Media are required to enter for Components 1 and 2.
 These Components are submitted towards the end of the year.